VinceZK/authorization/README.md

 ### Authorization Object
 *Authorization Object* usually corresponds to a business object, like "user", "blog", "material", "order", and so on.
 Sometimes, it can also be an abstract object that is only for the permission check purposes.
-For example, if you want show the total blog reads for certain users, then you need to create an authorization object like "blogStatistic".
+For example, if you want to show the total blog reads to certain users, then you need to create an authorization object like "blogStatistic".

 ### Authorization Field